Bigjaked/python-timeclok/README.md

 includes a few journaling commands as well.
 I built this program because I needed the functionality that it has, and I also needed a break from the project I was working on.
+The reason that it is named clok, is because cloc is taken, and clock could be as well.

 ## Setup
 In order to setup the app you first need to install it.
 Then you just do the following to